abinit/abinit/doc/tutorial/atdep1.md

 ###	3.3 Elastic moduli and size effect

-In this part we will focus on the problem of elastic constants.
+In this part we will focus on the bulk modulus and the discrepancies obtained previously.
 The *tatdep1_4.abi* is the same input file as *tatdep1_2.abi* except that the first dimension of the supercell is increased.
 You can compare them :

 ```
 vimdiff tatdep1_2.abi tatdep1_4.abi